lian666-ch/ERDCF/README.md

 We have uploaded the prediction in ./pre/ERDCF.zip.

-Solar cell data is temporarily unpublic due to confidentiality and will be released in the future.
+**Solar cell data is temporarily unpublic and will be released in the future.**